JuanSenoret/java-http-server-demo/README.md

 # HTTP Server based on JLHTTP - Java Lightweight HTTP Server

-HTTP Server is a sample HTTP web server to demonstrate how to create a light HTTP server for listing of the files and subdirectories in the specified directory
+HTTP Server is a sample HTTP web server to demonstrate how to create a light HTTP server for listing of the files and subdirectories in the specified directory.
+I have modified the complete JLHTTP implementation in order to split properly all the classes and interfaces.

 ## Getting Started